We build the space between HR policy and manager behavior when it comes to parental leave.

 1

-Use the risk assessment to identify where manager inconsistency is creating exposure in your organization.
+Find where inconsistency is creating exposure in your organization's parental leave lifecycle.

 4